red-data-tools/red_amber/doc/DataFrame.md

 - Booleans as an argument

-  `slice(booleans)` accepts booleans as a argument in an Array, a Vector or an Arrow::BooleanArray .
+  `slice(booleans)` accepts booleans as an argument in an Array, a Vector or an Arrow::BooleanArray .
 Booleans must be same length as `size`.

     ```ruby
     vector = penguins[:bill_length_mm]